StaysafeUK/CSPAdoptDogCi/README.md

 ### Landing Page

-The landing page shows dogs that are available pulled from the Elephant PostGresSQL database,  on cards that display the sanctuary where the dog is housed.
+The landing page shows dogs that are available pulled from the Elephant PostGreSQL database,  on cards that display the sanctuary where the dog is housed.
 Upon clicking the page is redirected to a Post_detail view where more information is available regarding the specific dog.

 <div>
 <img src="documentation/images/landingpage-adoptdog.webp" alt="AdoptDog Landing Page">